xdanieldzd/CSGeom/README.md

 CSGeom
 ======
-CSGeom is an experimental model viewer and exporter for Digimon Story: Cyber Sleuth.
+CSGeom is an experimental model viewer and exporter for .geom model files from Digimon Story: Cyber Sleuth.
 It is written in C# and based on the .NET Framework.

 Requirements
 ============